zaphosting/docs/docs/domain-teamspeak-redirect.md

 ## Regular DNS setup

-### Before we start creating entries in the DNS settings of the domain, here is some information in advance:

 To forward the IP address, either create a subdomain that redirects to the IP address of the TeamSpeak 3 server, or forward the entire domain without a subdomain.
 This would be sufficient if the TeamSpeak 3 server uses the default port **9987**.
 However, if the TeamSpeak 3 server is using a different port than the default port, an additional **SRV entry** will be added to the TeamSpeak 3 server's IP address